-The Register of Public Sector Bodies in Ireland 2020 - Final provides the basis for the preparation of Government Finance Statistics (GFS) and Excessive Deficit Procedure (EDP) reporting for Ireland.
-The Register lists all the organisations in the State which are considered to be “general government” bodies for the purposes of national and government accounts.
+The Register of Public Sector Bodies in Ireland 2020 (published April 2021) provides the basis for the preparation of Government Finance Statistics (GFS) and Excessive Deficit Procedure (EDP) reporting for Ireland.
+The Register lists all the organisations in the state which are considered to be “general government” bodies for the purposes of national and government accounts.
 It also lists organisations which, while under public control, are not part of the general government sector.
-The distinction between the general government and public sectors is explained in the next Chapter.
+The distinction between the general government and public sectors is explained in Chapter 2 of this publication.

-The Register has been updated since it was last published in April 2021 using information from the surveys of central and local government.
+The Register has been updated since it was last published in October 2020.
 See the Background Notes for an outline of the methodology for statistical classification decisions.

 Previous releases of the Register can be seen here.